-- (A) As to Income arising from all GHL trading except Forestry: 50% of the net tax paid cash income (including Subvention Payments calculated pretax) will be distributed to GDC. - (B) As to Forestry Net Cash Income per year:

-75% of the net forestry cash distributable income, after deducting capital roading costs, income tax attributable to forestry income and making provision for the re planting of the harvested forestry estate, will be distributed to Council annually. - (C) Minimum Distribution Annually To give certainty to GDC, GHL will commit to a minimum total distribution annually of \$1,250,000 contributed to by (A) and/or (B) above. - (D) Distributable Funds will be calculated annually on a Cash flow basis only and not recognise Revaluation incomes and losses or depreciation provisions.
+- (A) As to Income arising from all GHL trading except Forestry: 50% of the net tax paid cash income (including Subvention Payments calculated pre-tax) will be distributed to GDC. - (B) As to Forestry Net Cash Income per year: 75% of the net forestry cash distributable income, after deducting capital roading costs, income tax attributable to forestry income and making provision for the re planting of the harvested forestry estate, will be distributed to Council annually. - (C) Minimum Distribution Annually To give certainty to GDC, GHL will commit to a minimum total distribution annually of \$1,500,000 contributed to by (A) and/or (B) above.